-Although our ambition 'Positive impact for all new assets by 2025' relates to local impact on biodiversity, we also consider biodiversity in the supply chain as part of the One Planet pillar Circularity..
+Although our ambition 'Positive impact for new onshore assets' relates to local impact on biodiversity, we also consider biodiversity in the supply chain as part of the One Planet pillar Society & Communities.
 The current demand for metals and minerals related to low-carbon technologies (wind, solar, and others) is too high.
 At a global level, the production and availability of these materials is not in line with the pace needed to combat climate change, pollution and biodiversity loss.

-On top of that, the supply chains for metals and minerals unfortunately present Environmental, Social , Governance (ESG) risks that need to be addressed, not only relating to forests and ecosystems but also in the area of human rights and working conditions.
+On top of that, the supply chains for metals and minerals unfortunately present Environmental, Social, Governance (ESG) risks and impacts that need to be addressed, not only relating to forests and ecosystems but also in the area of human rights and working conditions.
 Eneco feels and takes responsibility and aims to be a circular company by 2050.